U.S. begins sanctions process in Airbus dispute with EU

 The United States will formally submit its request at an April 13th meeting of the WTO Dispute Settlement Body.

-It says the earlier WTO ruling shows European governments have provided more than $18 billion (11 billion pounds) in subsidized financing for Airbus, a figure the European side disputes.
+It says the earlier WTO ruling shows European governments have provided more than $18 billion in subsidized financing for Airbus, a figure the European side disputes.

 If the panel agrees the EU has not removed the offending subsidy programs, then Europe could face punitive duties on potentially billions of dollar of its exports to the United States.